cmusphinx/cmusphinx.github.io/wiki/tutoriallmadvanced.md

 layout: page
 title: Large scale language model
 ---

+> **Caution!**
+  This tutorial is out of date.
+We recommend using [KenLM](https://github.com/kpu/kenlm) as it is free software unlike SRILM.
+It is also faster.

 ## Building a large scale language model for domain-specific transcription

 Language model describes the probabilities of the sequences of words in the